 Introduction

-Artificial intelligence is one of the most important fields of today.
-Of them , reinforcement learning is one of the most researched fields right now.
-Newer and newer algorithms are being developed to reach successful learning in more situations or to learn the reinforcement learning system with less samples.
+Reinforcement learning is one of the most researched fields within the scope of artificial intelligence.
+Newer algorithms are continually being developed to achieve successful learning in more situations or with fewer samples.

-In reinforcement learning, a new challenge frontier arises when we take other agents into consideration, this research field is called multi-agent learning.
-Dealing with other agents - either cooperative(when agents are cooperating with each other) or competitive(when the agents are competing against each other), or a mixture of both - takes learning closer to real-world scenarios, as in real life, no agent acts solely - even random counteracts can be treated as "counteracts of nature".
+In reinforcement learning, a new challenge arises when we take other agents into consideration.
+This research field is called ‘multi-agent learning’.
+Dealing with other agents – whether they are cooperative, competitive or a mixture of both – brings the learning model closer to a real-world scenario.
+In real life, no agent acts alone; even random counteracts can be treated as ‘counteracts of nature’.

-In our work, we optimize the Synchronous Actor-Critic algorithm to perform better in cooperative multi-agent scenarios.This would enable us more performance when dealing with scenarios where agents help each other.
+In our work, we optimised the synchronous actor–critic algorithm to perform better in cooperative multi-agent scenarios (those in which agents help each other).

 Figure 1.
-Markov Decision Process
+Markov decision process.

-Littman [1] utilized the Minimax-Q algorithm, a zero-sum multiagent reinforcement learning algorithm first and applied it to a simplified version of a robotics soccer game.
-Hu and Wellmann [2] created the Nash-Q algorithm and used it on a small gridworld example to show its results.
+Littman [1] utilised the minimax-Q algorithm, a zero-sum multiagent reinforcement learning algorithm, and applied it to a simplified version of a robotic soccer game.
+Hu and Wellmann [2] created the Nash-Q algorithm and used it on a small gridworld example to demonstrate the results.
 Bowling [3] varied the learning rate of the training process to speed it up while ensuring convergence.
-Later, he applied the Win or Learn Fast methodology to an actor-critic algorithm to improve its multi-agent capabilities [4].
+Later, he applied the win or learn fast methodology to an actor–critic algorithm to improve its multi-agent capabilities [4].

-Reinforcement learning received a huge improvement when neural networks gained popularity and convergence was improved.
-Mnih et al. [5] applied deep reinforcement learning to playing Atari games successfully by feeding multiple frames at once and by ensuring convergence by utilizing experience replay.
-Later, deep reinforcement learning was applied to multi-agent systems, for example, to independent multi-agent reinforcement learning.
-Foerster et al. [6] stabilized experience replay for independent Q-learning by using fingerprints.
-Omidshafiei et al. [7] utilized Decentralized Hysteretic Deep Recurrent Q-networks for partially observable multi-task multi-agent reinforcement learning problems.
-Multiple advancements have been made in the filed of centralized learning and decentralized execution as well.
-Foerster et al. [8] created Counterfactual Multi-Agent Policy Gradients where multi-agent credit assignment was solved.
-Peng et al. [9] created Multiagent Bidirectionally-Coordinated Nets with Actor-Critic hierarchy and Recurrent Neural Networks for communication.
-Sunehag et al. [10] utilized Value Decomposition Networks with common reward and Q function decomposition.
-Rashid et al. [11] utilized QMIX with Value Function Factorization, Q-function decomposition with the help of a feed-forward neural network with better performance than the former value decomposition one.
-Lowe et al. [12] improved the Deep Deterministic Policy Gradient by a altering the critic to contain all actions of all agents, thus making the algorithm capable of processing more multi-agent scenarios.
-Shihui et al. [13] improved upon the previous MADDPG algorithm by making it perform better in zero-sum competitive scenarios by utilizing a method based on Minimax-Q learning.
-Casgrain et al. [14] upgraded the Deep Q-network algorithm by utilizing methods based on Nash equilibria and thus making it capable of solving multi-agent environments.
+Reinforcement learning advanced significantly when neural networks gained popularity and convergence was improved.
+Mnih et al. [5] successfully applied deep reinforcement learning to playing Atari games by feeding multiple frames at once and utilising experience replay to ensure convergence.
+Later, deep reinforcement learning was applied to multi-agent systems, such as independent multi-agent reinforcement learning.
+Foerster et al. [6] stabilised experience replay for independent Q-learning using fingerprints.
+Omidshafiei et al. [7] utilised decentralised hysteretic deep recurrent Q-networks for partially observable multi-task multi-agent reinforcement learning problems.
+Multiple advancements have also been made in the field of centralised learning and decentralised execution.
+Foerster et al. [8] created counterfactual multi-agent policy gradients to solve the issue of multi-agent credit assignment.
+Peng et al. [9] created multiagent bidirectionally-coordinated nets with actor–critic hierarchy and recurrent neural networks for communication.
+Sunehag et al. [10] utilised value-decomposition networks with common rewards and Q-function decomposition.
+Rashid et al. [11] utilised QMIX with value function factorisation, Q-function decomposition and a feed-forward neural network with better performance than the former value-decomposition one.
+Lowe et al. [12] improved the deep deterministic policy gradient by altering the critic to contain all actions of all agents, thus making the algorithm capable of processing more multi-agent scenarios.
+Shihui et al. [13] improved upon the previous MADDPG algorithm, increasing its performance in zero-sum competitive scenarios by utilising a method based on minimax-Q learning.
+Casgrain et al. [14] upgraded the deep Q-network algorithm utilising methods based on Nash equilibria, making it capable of solving multi-agent environments.

 Figure 2.
 The simulation environment.
-The squares the controlled agents, meanwhile the circle represents the fleeing enemy.
+The squares represent the controlled agents, while the circle represents the fleeing enemy.
 The goal is to catch the enemy by moving horizontally or vertically.